 1. Web developers

-“I featured the websites I developed as final projects in my classes in my portfolio of websites during my job search,” says Dilhari Peiris, who recently completed UC Davis Extension’s program.
+“I featured the websites I developed as final projects in my classes in my portfolio of websites during my job search,” says Dilhari Peiris, who recently completed UC Davis Continuing and Professional Education’s program.
 “The technical background I got from this program was very helpful for me to succeed in my job search as well as in my current position, which involves both front-end and back-end web development.”

-If online learning is not your thing, UC Davis Extension also has a Coding Boot Camp, an intensive, classroom-based program in Sacramento that’s designed to teach all of the skills needed to land a job as a full-stack web developer in 24 weeks.
+If online learning is not your thing, UC Davis Continuing and Professional Education also has a Coding Boot Camp, an intensive, classroom-based program in Sacramento that’s designed to teach all of the skills needed to land a job as a full-stack web developer in 24 weeks.

 2. Web designers